c0d3ster/Ballz/Documentation/TimerSystem.md

 # Centralized Timer System

-This document explains the new centralized timer system that replaces individual TimerText GameObjects in each scene.
+This document explains the centralized timer system that manages time limits across game scenes.

 ## Overview

-The new timer system consists of:
+The timer system consists of:
 - **TimerManager**: Centralized manager that handles all timer functionality
 - **SceneTimerConfig**: Configuration class for storing time limits per scene
-- **TimeBonus**: Script for adding time bonuses to the timer

 ## Benefits

-1. **No more individual TimerText GameObjects**: All timer functionality is now centralized
+1. **Centralized timer functionality**: All timer logic is managed in one place
 2. **Easy configuration**: Time limits are stored in code and easily configurable
 3. **Automatic scene detection**: Timer automatically initializes based on the current scene
 4. **Pause/resume support**: Timer automatically pauses when game is paused
 5. **Difficulty integration**: Timer respects the existing difficulty system
-6. **Extensible**: Easy to add new scenes and time bonuses
+6. **Extensible**: Easy to add new scenes and features

 ## How It Works